 In my free time, I love to hike and camp and have been working on increasing my thru hiking distances.
 I’m hoping to check out the West Highland Way in 2021.
 I love to read almost any genre, except romance and horror, but fantasy is probably my go to when I’m not reading for studies and Brandon Sanderson is my current fav.

 Hello Johnians!
-I’m Thomas, currently studying Maths in my 3rd year of a 4 year course.
+I’m Thomas, currently studying Maths in my final year of a 4 year course.
 I took little interest in the SJCR until the very end of my first year, when I sat on FiComm and gradually discovered how much I enjoyed getting involved.

 As well as being Treasurer, whilst here I’ve devoted many hours to rewriting the constitutional documents of the SJCR, work which finally concluded with the vote held in Michaelmas 2020.
 Away from my SJCR commitments, I can often be found rowing for the college team or, as is much more to my liking, shouting at other people rowing for the college team!